SintraCascaisSesimbra.com

 The Praia dos Coelhos is a tiny cove beach which has been completely untouched by tourism.
 If you seek an untouched paradise beach, this is where to head to.

-Be warned, it’s a rough 400m path down to the beach and there are no facilities on the beach at all, but that’s the price for an empty, pristine paradise.
+Be warned, there is a rough 400m path down to the beach, and there are no facilities on the beach at all, but that’s the price for an untouched, pristine paradise.
 The only car parking is on the main road and is shared with Praia dos Galapinhos.
-For most tourists the Praia do Creiro, next along the coast, is the better choice for a beach for a day trip.
+For most tourists, the Praia do Creiro, which is nearby, is the better choice for a beach for a day trip.

 Praia da Figueirinha

-The actual beach is beautiful (as with the whole region), soft light-coloured sands and backed by the craggy cliffs of the Serra da Arrabida.
-The waters are clean and calm, and as the waters are fed by the ocean, are clean enough to swim in.
+The actual beach is beautiful (as with the whole region), with soft, light-coloured sands and is backed by the craggy cliffs of the Serra da Arrábida.
+The waters are clean and calm, and as the waters are fed by the ocean and are clean enough for swimming.
 The Praia da Figueirinha gets very busy in the summer as it is the best beach close to the city of Setubal.

 The Praia do Meco